 Nj = Number of constraints.

 The estimated per cent positions were converted into scores using Garrett's table.
-The mean of score was estimated for each constraint and these means score was arranged in a descending order.
+The mean score was estimated for each constraint and these means score was arranged in descending order.
 The constraint with highest mean score value was considered as the most important and ranked as one and remaining mean scores have given rank in descending order.

 Results and Discussion